avajs/ava/docs/06-configuration.md

 ## Options

 - `files`: an array of glob patterns to select test files.
 Files with an underscore prefix are ignored.
 By default only selects files with `cjs`, `mjs` & `js` extensions, even if the pattern matches other files.
 Specify `extensions` to allow other file extensions
 - `ignoredByWatcher`: an array of glob patterns to match files that, even if changed, are ignored by the watcher.
-See the [watch mode recipe for details](https://github.com/avajs/ava/blob/master/docs/recipes/watch-mode.md)
+See the [watch mode recipe for details](https://github.com/avajs/ava/blob/main/docs/recipes/watch-mode.md)
 - `match`: not typically useful in the `package.json` configuration, but equivalent to [specifying `--match` on the CLI](./05-command-line.md#running-tests-with-matching-titles)
 - `cache`: cache compiled files under `node_modules/.cache/ava`.
 If `false`, files are cached in a temporary directory instead
+- `concurrency`: max number of test files running at the same time (default: CPU cores)
 - `failFast`: stop running further tests once a test fails
 - `failWithoutAssertions`: if `false`, does not fail a test if it doesn't run [assertions](./03-assertions.md)
 - `environmentVariables`: specifies environment variables to be made available to the tests.
 The environment variables defined here override the ones from `process.env`